-LOCAL PLANNING PANEL
+WOLLONDILLY SHIRE LOCAL PLANNING PANEL

 Local Planning Panels were established in March 2018 by the NSW State Government.
-The Panel consists of three experts and one community representative, who assess and determine referred development applications and rezoning proposals.
+The Wollondilly Shire Local Panel comprises three experts and one community representative.
+The Panel determines development applications that are referred to them and also provides advice to Council on planning proposals.

-Meetings commence in a public forum allowing interested persons or groups the opportunity to hear and make submissions about development proposals.
-The meeting then closes for deliberation.
-Decisions are made public within five business days.
-Local Planning Panel meetings occur monthly on a Thursday in Council's Administration Building at 3.30pm.
-Local Planning Panel meetings are currently run via Zoom and can be viewed on Councils website.
+Monthly public meetings allow interested persons or groups to make submissions on development proposals.
+The meeting then closes for deliberation and decisions are published within five business days.
+Local Planning Panel meetings occur monthly on a Thursday in the Wollondilly Shire Hall at 3.30pm.
+Local Planning Panel meetings can also be attended remotely via Zoom and can be viewed on Council's website.